-Think about this: Let’s suppose you’re a CEO or high-profile executive and you get an InMail message from a LinkedIn user who wants a job in your company, but the email is some impersonal mass message that’s very generic (and maybe even poorly worded).
+Think about this: Let’s suppose you’re a CEO or high-net-worth individual and you get an InMail message from a LinkedIn user who wants a job in your company, but the email is some impersonal mass message that’s very generic (and maybe even poorly worded).
 Are you going to hire that person?
 You already know the answer.
 Think twice before you hit the “send” button.

 Mass connection requests

 Some job seekers on LinkedIn want to reach that coveted “500+” milestone on their profile, as some sort of bragging rights (like having a lot of friends on FB).
 Don’t request to connect with people just for the sake of doing it.
 Think of quality, not quantity.
-Not only will it help you in the long run, but you won’t get banned from the LinkedIn staff as a spammer (Yes, you can get your profile deleted on LI).
+Not only will it help you in the long run, but you won’t get banned from the LinkedIn staff as a spammer (Yes, you can get your profile deleted or locked on LI).

 Degrading your personal brand on LinkedIn

 Under your name is a place for your title, like “Executive Personal Assistant”.
 It’s NOT a place to post commercials and advertisements.
 Some LinkedIn users have abnormally long titles that include words like “trailblazer,” “extraordinaire,” and “legend.”
 Try to emulate the Thought Leaders on the platform and see how they use their personal brand to their advantage.

 There is nothing wrong with “highlighting your strengths,” but there is definitely a line that’s crossed when you get into promoting yourself too much.
 LinkedIn is not Facebook; it’s a place for professional networking, so think carefully about how you are going to be perceived.
 Again, look at the people you admire.
 Go to the profiles of celebrity CEOs and other industry leaders.
 If the top brass aren’t doing it, then you probably shouldn’t either.
 The “about” section should grab someone’s attention right away.
 Having a narrative is fine but keep is short and sweet -– not too verbose.